• Skip to main content

 Step by step instructions:

 These are instructions for how to make a basic rectangular bookmark.
 Once your kids know the how-to, they will use their imaginations to experiment.
-Be sure to watch the video below for some of the ideas an 11 year old neighbor came up with!
+Be sure to watch the video at the end for some of the ideas an 11-year-old neighbor came up with!

-Step by stem instructions for making magnetic bookmarks
+Collage of step by step instructions for making magnetic bookmarks

 Cut the card stock into a paper strip.
 A nice size is about 1 inch wide and 6 inches long.